 This 14 day itinerary has focused on the top things to do in the state and, by following it, you’ll be sure to have an action packed, exciting yet still relaxing holiday.

 We hope you enjoyed this best Tasmania itinerary, perfect for your Tasmanian road trip.
-You can find more information to plan your perfect trip to Tasmania in our planning guides to Tasmania here.
+You can find more information to plan your perfect trip to Tasmania here, read our 4-5 day itinerary here, 7 day here, or 10 day here.
+For more planning guides, click here.

 Sharon grew up in Tasmania, moved away and then came back with her family twenty years later.
 She loves re-discovering her home state and sharing it with you here.